Student Christian Movement of the Philippines: Activities

 SCMP participates in ecumenical liturgical fellowships and other forms of worship, Bible studies, integration among peasant and workers communities, protest mobilizations, worship dialogues, relief operations, and international solidarity work.
 The organization is also active in peace-building activities, advocating for the resumption of peace talks between the Government of the Republic of the Philippines and the National Democratic Front of the Philippines (GRP-NDFP peace talks).

 The organization shifted many of its undertakings to online activities during the COVID-19 lockdown.
 The organization has launched and participated in webinars including voter education, discussions on social events, social media rallies, press conferences, worship services, and many more.

 SCMP has an official national newsletter, Breakthrough.
 Chapters also have newsletters.

 Structure

-SCM Philippines is grassroots organization composed of chapters found among schools, cities, provinces, and regions across the country.
+SCM Philippines is a grassroots organization composed of chapters found among schools, cities, provinces, and regions across the country.
 The Philippine-wide formation is the national office.
+Kej Andres is the incumbent National Chairperson.

 Affiliations

-The Student Christian Movement of the Philippines has been affiliated with the following federation and associations:
+The Student Christian Movement of the Philippines is affiliated with the following federation and associations: